Docker Compose Reference

 Depends

-This services depends on the fluentout service, because fluentout creates the socket file to establish communication.
+This service depends on the fluentout service, because fluentout creates the socket file to establish communication.

 Fluentout

-The fluentoutservice receives data from the detector, parses it from the proper detectmate protobuf format, and then writes the alerts to the logfiles output.%Y%m%d.
+The fluentoutservice receives data from both detector and detector-rule, parses it from the proper detectmate protobuf format, and then writes the alerts to the logfiles output.%Y%m%d and output-rule.%Y%m%d respectively.

 While writing to a log file is just an example in this setup, you can refer to the Fluentd documentation for guidance on writing alerts to other targets.